Manteca, California: County, state and federal representation

+California is represented by US Senators Alex Padilla and Adam Schiff, both Democrats.

 Transit

 Manteca Transit Center is the hub of public transit in the city.
 Local bus service is provided by Manteca Transit.

-A commuter rail service is provided by the Altamont Corridor Express (ACE) at the Lathrop/Manteca station – it operates in peak travel directions with trips to San Jose in the morning and to Stockton in the evening.
-It is expected to be routed directly to the Transit Center by 2023.
+A commuter rail service is provided by the Altamont Corridor Express (ACE) at the Lathrop/Manteca station.
+ACE operates in peak travel directions with trips to San Jose in the morning and to Stockton in the evening.
+The San Joaquin Regional Rail Commission (SJRRC) has been preparing the ACE Lathrop-Ceres Extension Project.
+This project would extend the current route through Manteca at the new Manteca Transit Center.
+This project has recently completed the Environmental Impact Report (EIR) and has begun the final design stage.
+Construction planned to begin in Fall 2024 with service planned to begin in 2025.

 Education

 Public schools in Manteca are part of the Manteca Unified School District.
 The school district encompasses the towns of Manteca, Lathrop, the community of French Camp, and the Weston Ranch community in Stockton.
 There are no middle schools; elementary school continues through the 8th grade, with a mix of both year-round and traditional schools.
 Manteca Unified School District has 19 elementary schools, 5 high schools, and 2 continuation schools.
 Not all of the schools listed below are in Manteca itself.